Wakaba Higuchi: 2025–2026 season: Injury and retirement

 In June, Higuchi announced that she planned to retire from competitive figure skating at the end of the season.
 During the process of creating her short program, choreographer, Jeffrey Buttle, presented Higuchi with the idea of skating to "My Way", a song that he had previously wanted to skate to during his final season as a competitive figure skater.
 Higuchi, feeling that the song's lyrics perfectly reflected her years as an elite figure skater and her desire to close out her figure skating career on a high note, agreed to it.

 She began the season in September by competing at the 2025 CS Kinoshita Group Cup.
 Higuchi placed sixth in the short program after only performing a triple-double jump combination as opposed to a planned triple-triple, and taking an unexpected fall during her step sequence.
-Prior to the free skate, Higuchi fell ill and as a result struggled throughout the performance, only placing eleventh overall.
-She subsequently withdrew from the 2025 CS Trialeti Trophy due to her to beginning to experience pain in her foot.